-It’s complete with smileys and typos and triple exclamation points.
+It includes smileys and typos and triple exclamation points.
 How very coed.
-And so far, this “student group” of yours appears to be working: as of March 22, you have 383,082 members.
+And so far, this “student group” of yours appears to be working: as of March 22, 2008, you have 383,082 members.
 Nice!
-It’s rare that any kind of promotion on Facebook generates this kind of following — least of all, gets people to spam their friends.
+Rarely do any promotions on Facebook generate this kind of following, least of all, compel people to spam their friends.

-Now I love supporting the future marketers of the world, and if you were in my class, I might have given you an “A” for creating awareness.
-The problem is, only real people are allowed to take my marketing class, and I’m not quite convinced that you’re, well, real.
+Now I love supporting the future marketers of the world, and if you were one of my students, I would give you an “A” for creating awareness.
+The problem: only real people can take my marketing class, and I’m not quite convinced that you’re, well, real.

 First of all, your “contact info” is a link to a Café Press store for La La Land Shirts.
 I guess you could be a junior entrepreneur trying to sell T-shirts to finance your college education.
-But that’s not the only thing that makes me a little suspicious.
+But that’s not the only suspicious feature.

-True, there’s a link to your Facebook profile complete with a stock-photo-caliber picture of you studying (nice of you to let the US Census Bureau distribute your photo free of charge).
-Your profile is nicely detailed, listing your hobbies (“I like hanging out with my friends, playing basketball, school, having some fun on the interent.” [sic]), etc.
+You do link to your Facebook profile, which includes a stock-photo-caliber picture of you studying (nice of you to let the US Census Bureau distribute your photo free of charge), your hobbies (“I like hanging out with my friends, playing basketball, school, having some fun on the interent.” [sic]), and other personal details.

-But what, exactly, is your school?
-Most students who are on Facebook proudly display their school affiliation.
+But where, exactly, do you go to school?
+Most students on Facebook proudly flaunt their school affiliation.
 Plus, it makes networking much easier.
 Since your profile puts you at age 28, I assume you’re in grad school and have several schools in your background.
-If you are a real aspiring marketer, I would suggest tapping into those alumni networks as soon as possible.
+If you truly are an aspiring marketer, tap into those alumni networks as soon as possible!

-And, by the way, when are you going to post more photos?
-Most young people I know on Facebook post tons of photos of themselves and their friends on their profiles.
+And, by the way, when will you post more photos to your profile?
+Most young people on Facebook post hundreds of photos of themselves and their friends.
 I do, however, see more images of T-shirts from La La Land, which seems to specialize in politically themed merchandise.

 Speaking of politics, I’m a little confused about your orientation.
 You claim to be a Democrat, but you also joined clubs supporting Mitt Romney and Ron Paul for president.
 Indeed, you’ve joined 207 clubs on Facebook — but not a single one about marketing or business.
 Kind of odd for a graduate marketing student…

 I also tried Googling you, but for a 28-year-old marketer, you’ve left hardly any trail on the Internet.
-There is some arcane post about you being a plagiarist — which maybe isn’t so arcane, when I think about it.
+I found some arcane post about you being a plagiarist — which maybe isn’t so arcane.

 But honestly, Monica, if it turns out that you’re just an employee of La La Land T-shirts, that your real name is Akash and you’re a 33-year-old Canadian who hasn’t left his apartment in three years, that’s even better.
-‘Cause this really is a killer piece of viral marketing you’ve got going on here.
-Seriously.
+‘Cause this really is a killer piece of viral marketing you got going.
 Hell, you’ve racked up nearly 400,000 converts on Facebook in just over a week!
-Most companies haven’t generated that much of a following their entire time on Facebook, despite running banners and contests.
+Most companies never attract that many followers their entire time on Facebook, despite running banners and contests.
 You also added a face to your company — a young attractive single female face at that.
 How very Lonelygirl15 of you!
 Persona-driven marketing is so Web 2.0!
-Just let me know how many T-shirts you’ve sold through this campaign so I can complete my case study — and hire you to promote my clients.
+Just let me know how many T-shirts you’ve sold through this campaign so I can complete my case study.

 I look forward to hearing from you, Monica Rockle — but I won’t hold my breath.